Generalized Persistence Algorithm for Decomposing Multi-parameter Persistence Modules: Persistent graded Betti numbers and blockcodes

 As shown in~\ref{sec:algorithm_run}, the decomposition consists of two indecomposable component.
 One corresponds to $g_{0,1}, g_{1,0}$, and the other corresponds to $g_{1,1}$.
 Roughly speaking, the reason we cannot decompose $g_{0,1}$ and $g_{1,0}$ further is that their birth time are incomparable based on standard partial order of grades in $\Int^2$.
 When they merge together at grade $(1,1)$, neither one of them could be claimed to be merged with the other one having an earlier grade.
 So we have to keep them together in the same indecomposable component.
 However, for $g_{1,1}$, when it is merged with $g_{0,1}\mbox{ and } g_{1,0}$ at grades $(2,1)$ and $(1,2)$ respectively, both $g_{0,1}\mbox{ and } g_{1,0}$ have earlier grades than $g_{1,1}$.

 Note that this explanation of decomposability based on the comparability of grades of generators does not always work as in 1-parameter case.
-That is why the decomposition in multi-parameter case is much more complicated.
-But it is interesting to ask when this rule works in multi-parameter case.
+That is why the decomposition in multiparameter case is much more complicated.
+But it is interesting to ask when this rule works in multiparameter case.

 If we check the blockcode illustrated in Figure~\ref{Fig:dm_1_2}, we can see that for the first component, two generators are born at the two left-bottom corner of the purple region, which are grades $(0,1), (1,0)$.
 They are merged immediately at grade $(1,1)$.
 After that, none of them is merged with anything else.
 Therefore, the merged generator persists forever.
 For the second component, one generator gets born at the left-bottom corner of the green region, which is grade $(1,1)$.
 It persists in the green region.
 It is stopped by something else at grades $(1,2)$ and $(2,1)$.
 Therefore, it cannot persist beyond the green region.